jimmykdunn/multiscaleEdgeDetection/README.md

 In our implementation, the FFT convolution method actually does somewhat worse than 2N2log2(N) due to the type conversions from the pixels’ native uint_8 to the 64-bit complex required by the FFT and the associated additional memory allocations.
 Our experiments on 2.4 MP and larger images (see results section) confirm this.

-## SpeedUP Results
+## Results

 <p>Trials using each of the implementations defined above were run 10 times on the BU SCC to gather statistics.  </p>

 <p> The serial implementation was compiled with g++ using only the “-std=c++11” flag.
-The open ACC implementation was run on a single Tesla GPU (INSERT SPECS HERE).
+The open ACC implementation was run on a single Tesla M2070 GPU cards with 6 GB of Memory. .
 Open ACC compilation was performed with “pgc++ -Minfo=accel -ta=tesla ...” and run with 1 CPU and 1 Tesla GPU in an interactive terminal via “qrsh -pe omp 1 -P paralg -l gpus=1.0 -l gpu_c=6.0”.
 Open MPI compilation was perfomred with mpicxx, and run with 4 cores (“-np 4”) using the same qrsh command to get an interactive terminal.</p>

 | Implementation  | Runtime 士 σ (s) | |
 | ------------- | ------------- |------------- |